 - Government Ministers are unwilling to admit that they are not solely responsible for important decisions.

-• MPs want to be able to continue to write to fellow MPs (currently serving as Ministers) about all aspects of a department’s performance.
-(A small number refuse even to correspond with Agency Chief Executives, for instance about the Driver and Vehicle Licensing decisions.)
+- MPs want to be able to continue to write to fellow MPs (currently serving as Ministers) about all aspects of a department’s performance.

 - Last, but not least, many senior officials would not like to be publicly accountability for the effectiveness of their departments, knowing that this would open up areas of conflict with their political masters.

 The third, incremental, approach suffers from lack of profile.
-Nobody has the time or energy to investigate the questions listed above, nor the inclination to stir the nest full of hornets that would be devoted to maintaining the status quo. ...
+Nobody has the time or energy to investigate the questions listed above, nor the inclination to stir the nest full of hornets, each of which would be devoted to maintaining the status quo. ...
 A pity, really.